4dn-dcic/fourfront/docs/public/metadata-submission/getting_started.md

 * Multiple sequencing runs performed at different times using a library prepared from the same Biosample and the same methods up until the sample is sent to the sequencer - i.e. technical replicates.

+**Submitting replicate information**

-The replicate information is stored and represented as a set of experiments that includes labels indicating the replicate type and replicate number of each experiment in the set.
+* The replicate information is stored and represented as a set of experiments that includes labels indicating the replicate type and replicate number of each experiment in the set.

 * The mechanism that you use to submit your metadata will dictate the type of item that you will associate replicate information with
     * In excel workbooks bioreplicate and technical replicate numbers are entered in the Experiment sheet